jdivock/BadMoviePoll/README.md

 ### Todo's

+- gah, 'enter' submits form on add movie window
 - Move to webpack
 - Vote on movie page
 	- free text filter for table of voting movies
 	- Show who's voted for that movie on mouse-over votes
 	- Show movie synopsis on mouse over cover
 	- Sort by votes / alpha / year / RT rating
-- Handle movies that have already been accepted and viewed
+- Watched movies
+	- Admin role
+		- can flag movies as watched near vote
 	- Remove movies already watched from search results
 	- Next Movie Night on <x> day showing <y> movie
 - Make service private functions symbols
 - Better disabled styles
 - ES6 stuff
 	- default params
 	- getter/setter
 	- generators?
+- Fix slide-up mechanism
+	- Maybe some react tweener stuff for .slideUp() kind of functionality
 - Stop promise canceling and try to set up event stream?
 - Clean up movie results with max-height animation
+- Travis
 - Jest tests
 	- Maybe some e2e stuff as well
 - Login Page
 	- Only allow hugeinc addresses
 	- Handle if/when user logs out of G+
 - ? - Just replace one table with the next when the user searches

 License